How leave works in foundU

 Work Pattern

-• The number of hours that a leave application will default to for specific days.
+• Applies a default number of hours that a leave application will default to for specific days

-• The predicted balances for future leave applications.
+• Used to calculate the predicted balances for future leave applications and reporting

-• With shift times entered, penalty rate loading calculations.
+• With shift times entered, penalty rate loading calculations are performed

 Rostered Shifts

-With this toggle enabled, if a shift is rostered on a day that a leave application covers, the hours of the shift will be the default value selected for that day.
+When this setting is enabled, if an employee has a rostered shift for a day that a leave application covers, the hours of the shift will be used as the default value for that day, rather than the work pattern.

 This is especially useful when employees call in sick and submit their leave applications.
 This will also work in conjunction with penalty rate leave.
 The time of the shift will be used in the calculations for the correct loading to apply.